DavidPerezContreras/reduce_fraction/readme.md

-# 📐  C Hello World
+# 📐  C Reduce Fraction

 A C program that asks for a fraction numerator and denominator and outputs the reduced fraction.